 Referential Integrity is a database mechanism that ensures relationships between related entries are maintained.
 In the Directory Server, the Referential Integrity can be used to ensure that an update to one entry in the directory is correctly reflected in any other entries that reference to the updated entry.

 For example, if a user's entry is removed from the directory and Referential Integrity is enabled, the server also removes the user from any groups of which the user is a member.
 If Referential Integrity is not enabled, the user remains a member of the group until manually removed by the administrator.
 This is an important feature if you are integrating the Directory Server with other products that rely on the directory for user and group management.

 5.1.
 How Referential Integrity Works

 When the Referential Integrity Postoperation plug-in is enabled, it performs integrity updates on specified attributes immediately after a delete or rename operation.
 By default, the Referential Integrity Postoperation plug-in is disabled.

-When a user or group entry is deleted, updated, renamed, or moved within the directory, the operation is logged to the Referential Integrity log file.
+When you delete, rename, or move a user or group entry within the directory, the operation is logged to the Referential Integrity log file.
 For the distinguished names (DN) in the log file, Directory Server searches and updates in intervals the attributes set in the plug-in configuration:

-seeAlso attributes immediately after a delete or rename operation.
-However, the behavior of the Referential Integrity Postoperation plug-in can be configured to suit the needs of the directory in several different ways:
+seeAlsoattributes immediately after a delete or rename operation.
+However, you can configure the behavior of the Referential Integrity Postoperation plug-in to suit the needs of the directory in several different ways: